-Our warrants generally issued vest upon certain liquidity events, which includes an event such as the offering.
-The board of directors will, however, prior to the closing of this offering determine one or more exercise windows in which warrants may be exercised following the offering.
-Such exercise windows are expected to be determined to be at least 180 days following the closing of the offering.
+Our warrants issued in 2016-2017 (and in 2020 when relating to 2018) vest upon certain liquidity events, which includes an event such as the offering.
+Our board of directors has established four exercise windows in which warrants may be exercised following closing of this offering.
+In this connection, the board of directors has established an initial exercise window to be at least 180 days following the closing of this offering.

-For the 15,472 warrants to be formally issued in mid-December 2020 it is expected that in aggregate 7,475 warrants are fully vested on the date of issuance, 1,653 warrants vest with 1/36 per month from January 1, 2019, 1,710 vest with 1/36 per month from January 1, 2020 and 4,634 vest with 1/36 per month from the date of on-boarding in our company.
+For the remaining warrants related to 2019-2020, 240,300 warrants are fully vested on the date of issuance, 61,560 vest with 1/36 per month from January 1, 2020 and 96,300 vest with 1/36 per month from January 1, 2021 and 166,824 vest with 1/36 per month from the date of on-boarding in our company.
 The board of directors may, however, determine that all warrants vest in connection with the closing of the offering.
 Irrespective of vesting schedule warrants may, however, at the earliest be exercised 180 days after the closing of the offering.